bobcat1993/mvp_twilio/README.md

 If you are anything like me, you probably already have 100 apps on your phone, some of which you NEVER open.
 One app I, and 2 billion other people, use regularly is WhatsApp.
 It's a familiar user interface with no download required.
 It's also easy to send people notifications of new features and reminders.
 You can even give people a link to connect directly to your bot, `https://wa.me/<number>`.
 Yes, it's really THAT SIMPLE!

-Building in WhatsApp was challenging, but it forced us to make sure that every interaction the user had was a conversation rather than a button pressing exercise.
+Building in WhatsApp allowed us to iterate faster; there was no "front-end variable" forcing us to focus our efforts on improving the conversational interaction that the user was having.
+It also meant that every interaction our users had with Bobby, had to be a conversation, which made the interaction more authentic.

 ### <a name="purpose"></a>How did you make conversations purposeful?